DaniilKl/vafelka-blog/_posts/2025-07-24-scheduling-introduction.md

 ## Where the scheduler lives?

 ![cpu-resources-multiplexing]({{ site.baseurl }}/assets/images/2025-07-24-scheduling-introduction/cpu-resources-multiplexing.svg)
 _An architecture diagram.
 P.S.
-I do not know how ARM Exception Levels got here._
+I do not know how the ARM Exception Levels got here._

 The above image is yet another TODO of the software architecture diagrams.
 But with one difference: I put some arrows that outline how CPU resources are being